inaimathi/langnostic/resources/posts/chop-and-aidev.md

 - There's now a `aidev-new-buffer-from-chat` function which is similar to the others, except that it dumps the results into a fresh `*AI Generated Code*` buffer instead of the source of the region and prompt
 - All the web requests now happen in-module rather than calling out to an external shell command

 Oddly, that last one was the hardest to actually implement.
 Instead of calling up to whatever cloud and consuming compute that'd be metered against my subscriptions, I've been using `ollama` more and more.
-In particular, `deepseek-coder-v2:latest` seems like it's the equal of `claude` and `4o` for code generation purposes, and it's _blazingly_ fast running on my local GPU rig.
+In particular, `deepseek-coder-v2:latest` seems like it's the equal of `claude` and `4o` for code generation purposes, and it's _blazingly_ fast running on my local GPU rig once the caches are warm.

 ## The current shortfalls